jbrudvik/baller/README.md

 This adds a README and the Baller scripts to the current directory and also adds an entry to each of the initial files to `files`.

-## Update

-Update the current ball to use current versions of Baller scripts:

-    $ baller update

 ## Destroy

 Remove all Baller-introduced files and structure from current ball:

     $ baller destroy

-## Deploy

-Deploy your ball to GitHub:

-    $ baller deploy

-This will publicly deploy your current working ball to GitHub at `https://github.com/<username>/<ball>`.
-If this project does not exist, it will be created.
-Otherwise, the project will be updated.

 ## Test